FAQ and Suggested Reading

 What is the closing date for applications?

-October 31, 2014 at 11:59 pm will be the deadline for receipt of applications and all the required documentation to begin studies in the 2015-16 academic year.
+October 31, 2015 at 11:59 pm is the deadline for receipt of applications and all the required documentation to begin studies in the 2016-17 academic year.

 How do I find housing accommodations?